 Duelists Rejoice: ‘Yu-gi-oh!
-Duel Links’ Released In US And Canada
+Duel Links’ Released In U.S. And Canada

 The Yu-Gi-Oh!
 Trading Card Game was developed by Konami and launched in Japan in 1999.
 Since then, it has become one of the best-selling card games.
 There have been many revisions to the game but the core gameplay remains largely unchanged.
 The main objective of the game is to use monster, magic, and trap cards to reduce your opponent’s LP, or life points, to zero.
 Each card has its own unique properties and uses in a duel, from simply attacking the opponent and their monsters, to clearing the entire playfield of all cards.

 In Yu-Gi-Oh!
 Duel Links, you take the role of multiple recognizable characters from the show, including Yami Yugi, Seto Kaiba, and others.
 You are able to take on missions to gain in-game currency or duel other players in a PVP card battle using traditional rules.
 There are some changes from regulation play, like only having three slots for monster cards on the playfield and the same limit on magic or trap cards.
-However, the rest of the experience is what Yu-Gi-Oh! player would expect.
+However, the rest of the experience is what Yu-Gi-Oh! players would expect.
 There are phases to each player’s turn, they are able to pit monsters against each other by comparing Attack and Defense stats, and can utilize magic and trap cards to turn the tide of battle.

 Main characters and their 'ace' cards! #DuelLinksBeta pic.twitter.com/HtYCDS7Qfl